varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 You can use the *set* keyword to arbitrary HTTP headers.
 You can remove headers with the *remove* or *unset* keywords, which are synonym.

+You can use the *rollback* keyword to revert any changes to req at any time.

+The *synthetic* keyword is used to produce a synthetic response body in vcl_error.
+It takes a single string as argument.

+You can force a crash of the client process with the *panic* keyword.
+*panic* takes a string as argument.

 The ``return(action)`` keyword terminates the subroutine. *action* can be, depending on context one of